CASSIOPE: Observing Space Weather with a Hybrid Satellite

-With the launch of the hybrid small satellite CASSIOPE, scheduled for 2013, Canada will make a significant contribution to unraveling the mysteries of space weather.
-To accomplish this feat, the satellite will use the scientific payload ePOP (enhanced polar outflow probe), which will observe the ionosphere, and a technology demonstrator Cascade payload, which will provide a 'proof of concept' for a digital broadband courier service for commercial use.
+With the launch of the hybrid small satellite CASSIOPE, Canada is making a significant contribution to unraveling the mysteries of space weather.
+To accomplish this feat, the satellite uses a dedicated scientific payload ePOP (enhanced polar outflow probe), which observes the ionosphere.

-The ePOP probe will observe the Earth's ionosphere, where space meets the upper atmosphere; ePOP comprises a suite of eight scientific instruments, including plasma imagers, radio wave receivers, magnetometers and cameras.
-These will collect data about the effects of solar storms and, more specifically, their harmful impact on radio communications, satellite navigation and other space and ground-based technologies.
+The ePOP probe observes the Earth's ionosphere, where space meets the upper atmosphere; ePOP comprises a suite of eight scientific instruments, including plasma imagers, radio wave receivers, magnetometers and cameras.
+These are collecting data about the effects of solar storms and, more specifically, their harmful impact on radio communications, satellite navigation and other space and ground-based technologies.

-Like a courier in the sky, Cascade's operational concept is to pick up large digital data files and deliver them to almost any destination in the world.
-The concept supports the efficient transfer of these huge files, equivalent to 50 to 500 pickup trucks filled with paper.
+Like a courier in the sky, Cascade's operational concept is to pick up very large digital data files and deliver them to almost any destination in the world.

 Small and versatile

-The new platform produced for the CASSIOPE mission will also be versatile: it will be possible to adapt and use it for various missions involving science, technology, Earth observation, geologic exploration and information delivery.
+The new platform produced for the CASSIOPE mission is also versatile: it is possible to adapt and use it for various missions involving science, technology, Earth observation, geologic exploration and information delivery.

 Professor Andrew Yau of the University of Calgary directs the ePOP project and a team comprised of researchers and engineers from seven Canadian universities.
 The Communications Research Centre, located in Ottawa, as well as the Institute of Space and Astronautical Science of Japan and the U.S. Naval Research Laboratory are also partners in the project.